teropietila/lanparty-docker-images/docker/DEPLOY.md

 environment variable `ADMIN_PASS`.
 For example, starting the stack with command `ADMIN_PASS=myVerySecretPassword docker-compose run -d`.
 The default master password is changed every time the stack is launched.

-How you can set one-off environment variables in your chosen OS, is beyond the scope for this tutorial.
+How you can set one-off environment variables in your chosen OS, is beyond the scope of this tutorial.

 ### Murmur (Mumble server) ###